 Does the private school offer value-added programs, such as the International Baccalaureate (www.ibo.org) or Advanced Placement (www.ap.ca)?
 Does the school participate in the Duke of Edinburgh awards (www.dukeofed.org) or Round Square programs (www.roundsquare.org)?

-Does the school have any religious affiliation and how does that affect the school program?
+Does the school have any religious affiliation (such as Christian or Catholic) and how does that affect the school program?

 Is the school inspected or accredited?
 If so, by whom and how often?
 Is the school an affiliate member of a recognized professional association?